The quantum Gaussian process state: A kernel-inspired state with quantum support data: From classical to quantum data in Gaussian Process States

-While it has been known that Gaussian processes can map to infinitely wide neural networks \cite{Neal94}, the qGPS state can, for $D=2$, be exactly mapped to a four-layer deep feed-forward neural network, with specific activation functions and constraints on the connectivity between layers (see section B of the SI for details).
+While it has been known in the ML community that Gaussian processes can \vthree{in general} map to infinitely wide neural networks \cite{Neal94}, the qGPS state can, for $D=2$, be exactly and constructively mapped to a four-layer deep feed-forward neural network, with specific activation functions and constraints on the connectivity between layers (see section \ref{sec:nn_representation_qGPS} of the \vthree{appendix} for details).
 Relating this back to the construction of the original kernel function as a sum over plaquette occupations provides a path to a rigorous and physically motivated architecture of a NQS.
 However, a further powerful perspective on this state relies on returning to a Bayesian view, which provides new tools to tackle robust and tractable optimization, regularization and generalization of the resulting state \cite{kochkov2018variational, kochkov2021learning}.
-These are fundamental to the practical applicability of the qGPS, and have been found to be key bottlenecks in the applicability of other highly flexible NQS states to challenging many-body problems (as opposed to their variational flexibility) \cite{10.21468/SciPostPhys.10.6.147, Westerhout_2020}.
+These are fundamental to the practical applicability of the qGPS, and have been found to be key bottlenecks in the applicability of other highly flexible NQS states to challenging many-body problems (as opposed to their variational flexibility) \cite{10.21468/SciPostPhys.10.6.147, Westerhout_2020}\vthree{, which is also a context we return to in Sec.~\ref{sec:BayesianOpt}}.